Posting Orders Daily

 Material Composition

-Most other brands are made from Medical Grade Silicone with the exception of the Keeper cup which is made from Latex (natural gum rubber).
+Most brands of menstrual cup are made from Medical Grade Silicone with the exception of the Keeper cup (no longer available) which was made from Latex (natural gum rubber).
+If you have a silicone allergy, then cups made from TPE (thermoplastic elastomer) include:

 Satisfaction Guarantees